ParkenDD/park-api-v3/README.md

 ParkAPI v3 is a web service which collects and provides access to parking data.
-It uses [ParkAPI-sources](https://github.com/ParkenDD/ParkAPI2-sources) as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to collect data in different data structures.
+It uses [ParkAPI-sources](https://github.com/ParkenDD/ParkAPI2-sources) as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) at `webapp/converter` to collect data in different data structures.

 ## Data model